clocklear/plexus/README.md

 }
 ```

-Triggers should be a list of things Plexus should respond to.
+Triggers are a list of things Plexus should respond to.
 Each trigger has a `properties` node that will be matched against the activity coming out of Plex.
 If all properties match, the trigger is considered a match, and actions are evaluated.
 Note that the keys of `properties` can be deep references to complex objects in the payload body.
 Use dot notation (e.g., `outer.inner.propA`) to indicate nesting.

 Each trigger has a corresponding list of `actions` that will be fired if the trigger is considered a match.
 Currently the only supported action is `webhook`, and it is very simple -- you can only control the URL and the HTTP verb used in the request.
 Still, this is very powerful.